Libero logo

 John Brewin

-John Brewin is a freelance writer, editor and broadcaster who can be found on the pages of The Guardian and other places.
-He was previously a long-serving editor and writer at ESPN.
-John has maybe the finest collection of band t-shirts in the business.
+Freelance writer, editor and broadcaster found on the pages of The Guardian and other places.
+Previously a long-serving editor and writer at ESPN.
+Possessor of maybe the finest collection of band t-shirts in the business.

 Miguel Delaney

-Miguel Delaney has been chief football writer of The Independent since 2017 and recently saw his latest book, States of Play: How Sportswashing Took Over Football, win the William Hill sports book of the year.
-He is especially proud of what he believes is a current record of attending every Champions League final since 2009 - including the Covid-delayed 2020 edition in Lisbon.
+Chief football writer of The Independent since 2017.
+His latest book, States of Play: How Sportswashing Took Over Football, won the William Hill Sports Book of the Year.
+Especially proud of what he believes is a current record of attending every Champions League final since 2009 -- including the Covid-delayed 2020 edition in Lisbon.
 Miguel's favoured expletive begins with a 'C'.

 James Horncastle

-James Horncastle is The Athletic’s Italy correspondent.
-He covers what his Libero colleagues call the Dolmio league.
-This tends to involve gratuitous pics of whatever he is eating on his travels and a staunch defence of Lautaro Martinez from the wilful ignorance of the rest of the Liberi.
-James was awarded the Stella d’Italia by the Italian state for promoting cultural ties between Italy and the UK.
+The Athletic's Italy correspondent, covering what his Libero colleagues call the Dolmio league.
+This tends to involve gratuitous pics of whatever he's eating and a staunch defence of Lautaro Martinez.
+Awarded the Stella d'Italia by the Italian state for promoting cultural ties between Italy and the UK.
 You can call him Cavaliere.

 Tariq Panja

-Tariq Panja is a global sports correspondent at The New York Times, having joined from covering sports news from Bloomberg.
-In 2017 he co-authored Football's Secret Trade: How the Player Transfer Market Was Infiltrated with Alex Duff.
-Tariq lives in London but is often found in windowless rooms at the kind of hotels where sports executives like to gather.
+Global sports correspondent at The New York Times, previously covering sports news at Bloomberg.
+Co-authored Football's Secret Trade: How the Player Transfer Market Was Infiltrated with Alex Duff.
+Lives in London but is often found in windowless rooms at the kind of hotels where sports executives like to gather.

 Jack Pitt-Brooke

-Jack Pitt-Brooke works for The Athletic, where he primarily covers Tottenham Hotspur and England.
-He is a regular on the The View from the Lane Spurs podcast and is also often found on The Athletic FC and Tifo podcasts.
-Jack joined The Athletic in 2019, having previously worked for The Independent since 2010.
-He was once called 'a little Tory beaut' on Twitter for questioning Everton's decision to sign Andre Gomes.
+Works for The Athletic, primarily covering Tottenham Hotspur and England.
+A regular on The View from the Lane and also found on The Athletic FC and Tifo podcasts.
+Joined The Athletic in 2019 after working at The Independent since 2010.
+Was once called "a little Tory beaut" on Twitter for questioning Everton's decision to sign Andre Gomes.

 Rory Smith

-Rory Smith is the football correspondent of The Observer and a co-host of the Men In Blazers podcast.
-He is a regular contributor to BBC Radio 5 Live and TNT Sports' coverage of the Champions League.
-He was previously the chief soccer correspondent of The New York Times and has also worked for The Times, The Independent and ESPN.
-He is the author of Mister: The Men Who Gave The World The Game and Expected Goals: The Story of How Data Conquered Football.
-He lives in a large country pile in Yorkshire.
+Football correspondent of The Observer and co-host of the Men In Blazers podcast.
+Regular contributor to BBC Radio 5 Live and TNT Sports' Champions League coverage.
+Previously chief soccer correspondent of The New York Times; also worked for The Times, The Independent and ESPN.
+Author of Mister and Expected Goals.
+Lives in a large country pile in Yorkshire.

 Jonathan Wilson

-Jonathan Wilson is the author of 13 football histories, including Inverting the Pyramid and The Power and the Glory, and one novel.
-He is a columnist for The Guardian and World Soccer, the editor of The Blizzard and a co-host of the It Was What It Was podcast.
-I hope you enjoy five-minute monologues about tactics born out of the Hungarian coffee houses of the 1930s.
+Author of 13 football histories -- including Inverting the Pyramid and The Power and the Glory -- and one novel.
+Columnist for The Guardian and World Soccer, editor of The Blizzard, and co-host of It Was What It Was.
+Enjoys five-minute monologues about tactics born out of the Hungarian coffee houses of the 1930s.